-(g) Flood Management in the Mātangi Residential Area
+(g) Flood Management in the Matangi Residential Area

-- (i) Any subdivision consent application within the Mātangi Residential Area (Map 7A.3) shall show through modelling that following the development of all stages of the Mātangi Residential Area: - flood levels within the nearby Residential Zone will be reduced or remain unchanged. - flood levels within Rural Zone, will not increase by more than 50mm. - (ii) All lots, excluding balance lots, within the Mātangi Residential Area shall have ground levels to suit construction of conventional modern 'on grade' dwellings that have floor levels achieving a reasonable freeboard, above the 0.5% AEP (1 in 200 years) flood level (with flood levels and reasonable freeboard as determined by Horizons Regional Council).
+- (i) Any subdivision consent application within the Matangi Residential Area (Map 7A.3) shall show through modelling that following the development of all stages of the Matangi Residential Area: - a. flood levels within the nearby Residential Zone will be reduced or remain unchanged. - b. flood levels within Rural Zone, will not increase by more than 50mm. - (ii) All lots, excluding balance lots, within the Matangi Residential Area shall have ground levels to suit construction of conventional modern 'on grade' dwellings that have floor levels achieving a reasonable freeboard, above the 0.5% AEP (1 in 200 years) flood level (with flood levels and reasonable freeboard as determined by Horizons Regional Council).

-(h) Water Sensitive Design in the Aokautere Greenfield Residential Area
+(h) (g) Water Sensitive Design in the Aokautere Greenfield Residential Area

-- (i) A Stormwater Management Plan for the entire development (inclusive of all stages) and incorporating any contributing flows from the upstream catchment, where relevant has been prepared by a suitably qualified stormwater design consultant with experience in Water Sensitive Design concepts and elements.
-The Stormwater Management Plan must address: - the likely changes in hydrology in the catchment as a result of the development;
+A Stormwater Management Plan for the entire development (inclusive of all stages and incorporating any contributing flows from the upstream catchment, where relevant) has been must be prepared by a suitably qualified stormwater design consultant with experience in Water Sensitive Design concepts and elements.
+The Stormwater Management Plan must address demonstrate:

+- how the design, layout and management of stormwater is in general accordance with the Aokautere Structure Plan; - the likely changes in hydrology in the catchment as a result of the development;